carnival-data/carnival-demo-biomedical/docs/walkthrough.md

 ## Examining the Source Data
-There are two synthetic relational datasources:
+For this demonstration we have created two synthetic relational datasources:

 * **Electronic Heath Records(EHR) data** is relational data loaded into a Postgres database
 * **Self-reported patient survey data** is stored in csv spreadsheets

 ### EHR Data in Postgres